wyrdash/public/Codex.md

 1. **Cultivate quality time:** With myself, with other people, and with my interests.
 2. **Look at what's uneasy:** Don't avoid the unresolved, unwanted, conflicted things that would benefit from attention.
 3. **Slog towards riding a bike on my 100th birthday:** Eat mostly plants.
 Exercise regularly.
 Think decades, not days.
+4. **Finish what is needed:** Complete work before it's due.
+Don't allow yourself to wander.
 4. Review/update this list

 ## Review Every Month